crocodile2u/validity/README.md

 > Validity is a simple validation and filtration package for PHP.

+## Why?

+The goal was simple: to have a reasonably small validation package that _easily_ covers all my needs:

+* validating basic data types, without having to type a lot,
+* validating arrays, validating against complex logic,
+* validating values depending on other fields' values,
+* easy filtering
+* easy internationalization, understandable error messages for all cases &mdash; out-of-the-box, with ability to specify custom message for each and every case

 ## Features

 * Basic field types: int, float, bool, string.